If you want to stay on top of the latest nutrition research, check out the Nutrition Examination Research Digest.

 In the second part of the study, FMD was tested on human participants with relapsing-remitting MS, and the researchers noted some improvements in quality of life and disability scores for participants who were on FMD or KD.

-From keto's effects on exercise, fat, muscle, disease, and more to potential long-term health issues that are overlooked, we take a science-based approach to help you get the most out of keto.
+From keto's effects on exercise, fat, muscle, and disease to potential long-term health issues that are often overlooked, we take a science-based approach to help you get the most out of your keto diet.